cloudera/hue/docs/docs-site/content/administrator/installation/install.md

 Start from a [release](/releases/) tarball or [building](https://github.com/cloudera/hue#getting-started) the project yourself.

-Makre sure you have the [dependencies](/administrator/installation/dependencies/) for your operating system.
+Make sure you have the [dependencies](/administrator/installation/dependencies/) for your operating system.

 Then configure `$PREFIX` with the path where you want to install Hue by running: